 Regardless of your activity levels and preferences, you can't help but find a way to keep yourself entertained on a cruise ship.
 Here's our breakdown of the types of programs and amenities you're likely to find to keep you busy and happy during your time onboard.

 The Daily Bulletin

 Ships try to appeal to all types of passengers, and dozens of organized programs will offer a wide range of activities, covering an array of interests -- especially on sea days.
-If you want to get active, you can participate in pool games, compete in basketball and volleyball tournaments, improve your golf swing, or take dance classes.
-Indoors, you might prefer a history lecture, playing cards (Bridge is especially popular) or bingo, learning napkin-folding or flower-arranging, bidding on items at an art auction, watching a cooking demonstration or sipping wine at a wine-tasting (usually for an extra fee).
+If you want to get active, you might participate in pool games, compete in basketball and volleyball tournaments, improve your golf swing or take dance classes.
+Indoors, you might prefer a history lecture, playing cards (bridge is especially popular) or bingo (for an extra fee), learning napkin-folding or flower-arranging, bidding on items at an art auction, playing trivia, watching a cooking demonstration or sipping wine at a wine-tasting (usually for an extra fee).

 You'll be hard-pressed to find a modern cruise ship without a fitness center and spa complex onboard.
 While some offer just the basics, the newest models are often multi-deck, spacious areas with floor-to-ceiling ocean views and state-of-the-art equipment.

 Onboard fitness centers provide a range of cardio and strength-training equipment, and many have separate rooms for exercise classes.
 Classes tend to be offered in the morning and again in the early evening.
 You will find listings in daily bulletins, but if you stop by the gym, you can pick up a separate sheet that details times for all classes, as well.
 Be aware that, while some classes are free, ships tend to charge $10 to $15 for specialty offerings like yoga, Pilates and spinning, which you'll usually have to sign up for in advance.
 Some ships offer other unique fitness options, such as boxing rings and TRX suspension training.